 Nevertheless, twice a year make your vehicle go through a regular checkup before summers and winters.
 Be responsible and make your mechanic check fluid levels, battery terminals, hoses, wipers, brakes, tires, belts, and headlights.
 It helps in knowing even the smallest issues with your car before they turn to be massive.

 Approaching summer is delightful but before traveling maintain your car in a good condition to keep yourself and your family out of any life-threatening and dangerous situation.
-If your car is good condition it might be easy for you to sell your car any time you want.
+If your car is good condition it might be easy for you to sell my car any time you want.
 So folks, Bon Voyage!